 Got an email from the airline that there will be a change of our flight.
 Instead of flying directly from Cebu to Kuala Lumpur, the airline told us that we had to fly to Manila then Kuala Lumpur.
 Our flight to Manila was in the morning, and our flight to Kuala Lumpur was in the afternoon.
 We already checked in, and it was our time to get interviewed by the Immigration Officer.

-How I Almost Got Offloaded as a Freelancer? – Facing the Immigration Officer
+How I Almost Got Offloaded as a Freelancer? – Facing the Bureau of Immigration Officer

 My blogger friend was a medical student, so his interview was great and smooth.
 I, on the other hand, I was very confident that time, but the IO asked me a lot of questions.
 She asked me about my current job, my employment ID, my funds, bank accounts and other sources where I got my funds for traveling.